Political Financing Handbook for Registered Parties and Chief Agents (EC 20231) – June 2021

 - complimentary items (de minimis threshold may apply)

-- door and achievement prizes, pro-rated on the basis of the expected number of attendees (de minimis threshold may apply)
+- door and achievement prizes (prorated) (de minimis threshold may apply)

 In both cases, the fair market value of producing and distributing materials promoting the event, including ticket printing, is not included in the benefit received because attendees do not gain from such activities.

 Note: Be sure to exclude sales taxes and gratuities from the cost of food and beverages when calculating the benefit received at a ticketed fundraiser.
-(This guidance is under review and is subject to change in the next release of the handbook.)
+This aligns with the Canada Revenue Agency's guidance.

 Calculation based on expected attendance